DenisovichDev/ug-dissertation/docs/tsp_metaheuristics.md

 - **Python** is used to handle the backend and to model the metaheuristics.
 Specific packages used are _FastAPI_ for setting up the backend server and _NumPy_ for handling matrices.
 - **JavaScript** is used to handle RESTful API and visualization.
 Specific packages used are _p5.js_ for visualization in Canvas and _toxiclibs.js_ for physics components.
-- **Docker** is used to easily build and test the application in an platform Independent manner.
+- **Docker** is used to easily build and test the application in an platform independent manner.

 ### Assimilated Architecture